 When you first see the cost to add a room to your house, you may think twice.
 But before you give up on your dream of a home office or a playroom for the kids, there are a few cheap ways to add a room without spending your entire life savings.

-Whether it's a new baby on the way or your in-laws are moving in (good luck with that) you've realized you need some more space at home.
-And while it's well worth it for your sanity and can help add resale value in the future, the costs of adding a room to your home can add up quickly.
+Whether it's a new baby on the way or your in-laws are moving in, you might realize you need some more space at home.
+Adding another room could be worth it for your sanity and your home's resale value in the future.
+To find out your home's value pre-addition, get a free comparative market analysis.

 Fortunately, it's not necessary to break the bank to build your addition.
-To help save you some cash, here are six money-saving tips on how to add a room to your house for less.
+To help save some cash, here are six tips on how to add a room to your house for less.

 Does your dog whimper nervously whenever you open the door to the basement?
 Do you have to talk yourself into going into the attic reassuring yourself you won't end up in a horror movie-like scenario?

-Well, this could be a great opportunity to finish off the basement or attic, converting the room into a liveable and enjoyable space that doesn't actually creep you out.
+Well, this could be a great opportunity to finish off the basement or attic, converting the room into a livable and enjoyable space that doesn't actually creep you out.